cwendorf/BASE/README.md

-# Basic Analytical Statistics with Excel
+# BASE  Basic Analytical Statistics with Excel

 ## CREATE: Course Resource for Editing and Analyzing Tutorials with Excel